JoshFloorGuy/webchat-for-obs/README.md

 # Customize your Feed
 There are a few places that the feed can be customized:
-* Querystring
 * In constants.json
 * In the font.css file

-### Querystring on the URL
-As of 2.0, there is only one option that could be passed in the query string, which is channel.
-This defaults to your twitch account, but if you need to view somebody else's chat with Webchat, add '&channel=' andtheir channel username to the end of your url.

-Example of url with querystring: 'http://localhost:8080/Output.html?oauth=[yourToken]&channel=[channelName]'

 ### In constants.json
 In the constants.json file, I've put all the custom variables that I've implemented.
 With all of them in this file, you can make edits to the way the chat feed acts without editing the HTML.
 In this version, there are the following variables: